gmix: Gaussian Mixture Modelling

 Details

 The function implements the constrained ML estimator studied in Coretto and Hennig (2023).
-The convariance matrix constraints are computed according to the CM1-step of Algorithm 2 of Coretto and Hennig (2017).
+The covariance matrix constraints are computed according to the CM1-step of Algorithm 2 of Coretto and Hennig (2017).
 This function uses highly optimized C code for fast execution.
 The constrained M-step extensively uses low-level common linear algebra matrix operations (BLAS/LAPACK routines).
 Consequently, to maximize computational efficiency, it is recommended that the best available shared libraries, such as OpenBLAS, Intel Math Kernel Library (MKL), etc., be set up.

 Initialization.
-The default method, set with init="kmed", uses fast C implementation of the k-medians algorithm with random initial centers drawn uniformly over the data rows init.iter.max times.
+The default method, set with init="kmed", uses a fast C implementation of the k-medians algorithm with random initial centers drawn uniformly over the data rows init.iter.max times.
 Depending on the computer power available it is suggested to set init.iter.max as large as possible particularly in cases where the data set dimensionality is large in terms of both sample size and number of features.
-Setting init="kmeans" one replaces the K-medians with the K-means.
-With init="pam" initial clusters are determined using the PAM algorithm based on Euclidian distances.
+Setting init="kmeans" replaces the k-medians with the k-means.
+With init="pam" initial clusters are determined using the PAM algorithm based on Euclidean distances.
 The latter does not perform multiple starts.
 The user can also set init = x where x is a vector of integers of length N=nrow(data) representing an initial hard assignment of data points to the mixture components or clusters (see Examples).
-Another possibility is to set init = W where W is a matrix of dimension (N x {K}) containing the initial posterior probabilities that the ith observation belongs to the kth cluster.
-The assignment provided via W can be hard (0-1 weights with the constraint that only a 1 is possible in each row of W, or smooth (each row of W must sum up to 1).
-W can be seen as the initial version of the object tau describied in the Value section below.
-The last alternative is to set init = f(data).
-Here f(data) is a function that takes data as an input and returns the matrix with an initial hard/smooth assignment as the W matrix previously described (see the example below).
+Another possibility is to set init = W where W is a matrix or data frame of dimension (N x K) containing initial posterior probabilities or initial non-negative weights.
+The assignment provided via W can be hard (0-1 weights with the constraint that only a 1 is possible in each row of W) or smooth.
+In the current implementation, entries of W must be finite and non-negative, and each cluster must receive positive total weight.
+W can be seen as the initial version of the object posterior described in the Value section above.
+The last alternative is to set init = f where f is a function with signature function(data, K) returning an N x K matrix of initial hard/smooth assignments as described for W above (see the example below).

 Eigenvalue ratio constraint (erc).
 It is the maximum allowed ratio between within-cluster covariance matrix eigenvalues.
 It defines the so-called eigenratio constraint. erc=1 enforces spherical clusters with equal covariance matrices.
 A large erc allows for large between-cluster covariance discrepancies.
-It is suggested to never set erc arbitrarily large, its main role is to prevent degenerate covariance parameters and the related emergence of spurious clusters (see Referenceses below).
+It is suggested to never set erc arbitrarily large; its main role is to prevent degenerate covariance parameters and the related emergence of spurious clusters (see References below).
 Finally, in order to facilitate the setting of erc, it is suggested to scale the columns of data whenever measurement units of the different variables are grossly incompatible.

 Value

-An S3 object of class 'mbcfit'.
+An S3 object of class "mbcfit".
 Output components are as follows:

 info